+OTHER TIPS THAT WILL SAVE YOUR LIFE

-FIGURE OUT THE MEANING OF BUZZWORDS Liberal - Commonly used as an easy means of dismissing someone who is more left-wing.
-"Liberal tears" is used to attack those deemed overly sensitive.
+FIGURE OUT THE MEANING OF BUZZWORDS

+Liberal - Commonly used as an easy means of

+dismissing someone who is more left-wing.
+"Liberal

+tears" is used to attack those deemed overly sensitive.

 In far-leftist groups, liberal is generally an insult referring to those not in favor of revolutionary change.

-Fascism - Thrown around a lot without any understanding that fascism requires strong nationalism, a right-wing movement, and some form of authoritarianism.
-Alt-right - Alt-right is not synonymous with neonazi.
+Fascism - Thrown around a lot without any understanding that fascism requires strong nationalism, a right-wing movement, and some form Alt-right - Alt-right is not synonymous with neonazi.
 The alternative-right is a far right movement which rejects mainstream conservative politics, ie. the Republican Party, but is strongly in favor of fringe, populist figures such as Donald Trump.
 Its most important attribute is that it was born out of the reactionary "trolling" meme culture of domains like 4chan and reddit.
-Like the internet, it is extremely amorphous and unpredictable, so avoid generalizing these guys.
-"45" - Donald Trump is the 45th president and having to say his name sucks.
+Like the internet, it is extremely amorphous and unpredictable, so avoid generalizing "45" - Donald Trump is the 45th president and of authoritarianism.